 Here is the Solicitation Application: Application for Commercial Solicitation Permit.

-The fee is $40 for new and $30 for renewal.
+The fee is $55 for new and $40 for renewal.
+Two passport size photos are needed at the time of application.
 The maximum time period is 30 days, and permits can be renewed for an additional 30 days upon re-application.